-These webpages aim to provide you with complete information on resource consent requirements in the Hawke’s Bay region.
-Included in these pages are links to other reference material, technical information and guidance notes to assist you to make a thorough and accurate application.
+We aim to provide you with complete information on resource consent requirements in the Hawke’s Bay region.
+Included in these pages you will find links to other reference material, technical information and guidance notes to assist you to make a thorough and accurate application.

 As well as using these webpages, we recommend new applicants in particular read the Everyday Guide to the RMA from the Ministry for the Environment.